ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 The page will have the two branches you are comparing with an arrow indicating which branch is to be merged into which.
 If you wanted, you could click on these branches to switch the merge configuration.
 Underneath that you'll see a green message, "Able to merge.
 These branches can be automatically merged."
 This message means that there are no conflicts.
 We will discuss conflicts in a later chapter.

 In a one-commit pull request, the pull request title defaults to your commit message.
 You can change this if you'd like.
 There is also a space to add a commit message.
-This is your opportunity to explain your changes to the owner's of the upstream repository.
+This is your opportunity to explain your changes to the owners of the upstream repository.

 ![Message](../../images/13-message.png)